-The World Health Organization's New Leadership Team Is Majority Women
+The Majority Of The World Health Organization's New Leadership Team Are Women

 After Donald Trump surprised everyone by beating Hillary Clinton in the 2016 presidential election, you could be forgiven for being worried that the push for women in leadership roles had stalled.
 But there is of course a massive world out there outside of the United States, and much of it is continuing to push women's equality even as the United States seems to de-prioritize it for the time being.
 On Tuesday, the World Health Organization announced a leadership team that is 60 percent women.